 - 1 tablespoon anchovy paste, or 2 to 3 canned anchovy fillets, crushed (optional)

-- 1. Tear the bread into bite-sized pieces.
-Place them in a bowl with enough salted water to cover and set aside for a couple of hours.
+- Tear the bread into bite-sized pieces.
+Place them in a bowl and add enough salted water to cover.
+Let it stand at room temperature for a couple of hours.

-- 2. While the bread soaks, thinly slice the onions or leeks and heat them gently in a large skillet over medium heat with 1/3 cup of the olive oil until softened and golden, 30 minutes or so.
+- While the bread soaks, thinly slice the onions or leeks and heat them gently in a large skillet over medium heat with 1/3 cup of the olive oil, stirring occasionally, until softened and golden, 30 minutes or so.

-- 3. Meanwhile, roughly chop the tomatoes, toss them in a large, roomy pot with the rest of the olive oil and the garlic, and let them cook down over medium heat until they’re about half the original volume.
+- Meanwhile, roughly chop the tomatoes, toss them in a large, roomy pot over medium heat with the rest of the olive oil and the garlic, and let them cook down until they’re about half the original volume.